About This Lemonade Chicken Drumsticks Recipe

 Sticky Lemonade Chicken Drumsticks

-An incredibly low-input but maximum flavour recipe.
-Chicken drumsticks are fantastic vehicles for flavour.
-This recipe uses the bright sharpness of lemonade and the depth of molasses and soy sauce to deliver a succulent, flavour-packed, moreish dish suitable for any day of the year!
+An incredibly low-input and maximum flavor recipe.
+This recipe for chicken drumsticks uses the bright sharpness of lemonade and the depth of molasses and soy sauce to deliver a succulent, flavor-packed, moreish dish suitable for any day of the year!

 How To Make Lemonade Chicken Drumsticks Step By Step

-In a large bowl, combine the lemonade, dark soy sauce, brown sugar, rosemary and garlic.
+In a large bowl, combine the lemonade, dark soy sauce, brown sugar, rosemary, and garlic.
 Stir to combine and carefully tumble in the chicken drumsticks.
-Cover and marinate in the fridge for at least 2 hours but ideally overnight.
+Cover and marinate in the fridge for at least 2 hours, ideally overnight.

-Whilst the sauce is reducing, line a roasting tray with aluminium foil and place a rack on top.
-Space the chicken drumsticks apart and cook for 20 minutes at the top of the oven.
+Whilst the sauce is reducing, line a roasting tray with aluminum foil and place a rack on top.
+Space the chicken drumsticks apart and cook for 20 minutes in the top of the oven.

 Retrieve the sauce and using a pastry brush, coat the chicken drumsticks generously before returning to the oven for 10 more minutes.

-Allow the chicken drumsticks to rest for 5-10 minutes, then enjoy them warm!
+Allow the chicken drumsticks to rest for 5-10 minutes, and then enjoy them warm!